leaded-solder/x68000-pro-picopsu/README.md

 Unscrew the original supply board and set it aside, just in case.
 At this point, you may also want to chuck the old fan in the trash and order a Noctua.

 The case itself can be cleaned using dish soap and a firm brush.
+I used a dishwasher for mine, but it didn't do as good of a job without heavy scrubbing.

 ### 2. Soldering the new PCB
 This is the most straightforward part.
 Move in order from the lowest-height to the tallest components.
 Depending on how much of your original harness is left, it may help to point the opening of the screw terminals both "southward" towards the opening.